getomni-ai/zerox/README.md

 const result = await zerox({
   // Required
   filePath: "path/to/file",
-  openaiAPIKey: process.env.OPENAI_API_KEY,
+  credentials: {
+    apiKey: "your-api-key",
+    // Additional provider-specific credentials as needed },

   // Optional
-  cleanup: true, // Clear images from tmp after run.
+  cleanup: true, // Clear images from tmp after run
-  concurrency: 10, // Number of pages to run at a time.
+  concurrency: 10, // Number of pages to run at a time
-  correctOrientation: true, // True by default, attempts to identify and correct page orientation.
+  correctOrientation: true, // True by default, attempts to identify and correct page orientation
-  errorMode: ErrorMode.IGNORE, // ErrorMode.THROW or ErrorMode.IGNORE, defaults to ErrorMode.IGNORE.
+  errorMode: ErrorMode.IGNORE, // ErrorMode.THROW or ErrorMode.IGNORE, defaults to ErrorMode.IGNORE
+  extractOnly: false, // Set to true to only extract structured data using a schema
+  extractPerPage: false, // Extract data per page instead of the entire document
+  imageDensity: 300, // DPI for image conversion
+  imageHeight: 2048, // Maximum height for converted images
+  llmParams: {}, // Additional parameters to pass to the LLM
-  maintainFormat: false, // Slower but helps maintain consistent formatting.
+  maintainFormat: false, // Slower but helps maintain consistent formatting
-  maxRetries: 1, // Number of retries to attempt on a failed page, defaults to 1.
+  maxRetries: 1, // Number of retries to attempt on a failed page, defaults to 1
   maxTesseractWorkers: -1, // Maximum number of tesseract workers.
-Zerox will start with a lower number and only reach maxTesseractWorkers if needed.
+Zerox will start with a lower number and only reach maxTesseractWorkers if needed
-  model: "gpt-4o-mini", // Model to use (gpt-4o-mini or gpt-4o).
+  model: ModelOptions.OPENAI_GPT_4O, // Model to use (supports various models from different providers)
+  modelProvider: ModelProvider.OPENAI, // Choose from OPENAI, BEDROCK, GOOGLE, or AZURE
-  onPostProcess: async ({ page, progressSummary }) => Promise<void>, // Callback function to run after each page is processed.
+  onPostProcess: async ({ page, progressSummary }) => Promise<void>, // Callback function to run after each page is processed
-  onPreProcess: async ({ imagePath, pageNumber }) => Promise<void>, // Callback function to run before each page is processed.
+  onPreProcess: async ({ imagePath, pageNumber }) => Promise<void>, // Callback function to run before each page is processed
-  outputDir: undefined, // Save combined result.md to a file.
+  outputDir: undefined, // Save combined result.md to a file
   pagesToConvertAsImages: -1, // Page numbers to convert to image as array (e.g. `[1, 2, 3]`) or a number (e.g. `1`).
-Set to -1 to convert all pages.
+Set to -1 to convert all pages
+  schema: undefined, // Schema for structured data extraction
-  tempDir: "/os/tmp", // Directory to use for temporary files (default: system temp directory).
+  tempDir: "/os/tmp", // Directory to use for temporary files (default: system temp directory)
-  trimEdges: true, // True by default, trims pixels from all edges that contain values similar to the given background colour, which defaults to that of the top-left pixel.
+  trimEdges: true, // True by default, trims pixels from all edges that contain values similar to the given background colour, which defaults to that of the top-left pixel
 });
 ```